Oncogene: Overview

-The first human oncogene (HRAS), a crucial finding in the field of cancer research, was discovered more than 40 years ago, and since then, the number of novel pathogenic oncogenes has increased steadily.
+The first human oncogene (HRAS), a crucial finding in the field of cancer research, was discovered in the early 1980s, and since then, the number of novel pathogenic oncogenes identified has increased steadily.
 The discovery of specific small-molecule inhibitors that specifically target the different oncogenic proteins and a comprehensive mechanistic analysis of the ways in which oncogenes dysregulate physiological signaling to cause different cancer types and developmental syndromes are potential future advances in the field of cancer research.
 Investigating the quickly expanding field of oncogene molecular research, the goal of this special issue was to generate practical translational indicators that could be able to meet clinical needs.

 Genes that are considered crucial for cancer can be divided into two categories based on whether the harmful mutations in them result in function loss or gain.
 Gain-of-function mutations of proto-oncogenes drive cells to proliferate when they shouldn't, while loss-of-function mutations of tumor suppressor genes free cells from inhibitions that typically serve to control their numbers.
 The ability of the mutant genes, known as oncogenes, to steer a specific line of test cells toward malignant proliferation can occasionally be used to identify these later mutations, which have a dominating effect.

-Many of them were initially found to induce cancer in animals when they are introduced through viral vector infection, which carries genetic information from a prior host cell.
+Many of them were initially found to induce cancer in animals when they are introduced through viral infection, which carries an activated version of a proto-oncogene from a prior host cell (an oncovirus).
 Another method for identifying oncogenes is to look for genes that are activated by mutations in human cancer cells or by chromosomal translocations that may indicate the presence of a gene that is crucial for cancer.